jscheytt/jscheytt.github.io.hugo/content/page/about.md

         pre: user
 ---

-Hey,
+Hey there,

-My name is Josia Scheytt ([josˈiːa ʃaɪ̯t]), 28 years old, living in Germany.
+My name is Josia Scheytt ([josˈiːa ʃaɪ̯t]).
+I live in the South of Germany near Stuttgart.

-I am interested in all things DevOps and Cloud Automation.
+Technically, I am interested in all things DevOps and Cloud Automation.
+My life as a whole is about following The One and Only, Jesus.

 This blog serves mostly as a small utility to keep track of things I have learned, but also as a way of sharing knowledge.
 For me this is a vital part of living DevOps.